-Intaglios, or gigantic human, animal, and geometric figures drawn on the ground’s surface are known throughout the American Southwest, South America, and New Caledonia.
+Intaglios, also called anthropomorphic geoglyphs — gigantic human or animal figures drawn on the ground’s surface — are known throughout the American Southwest, South America, and New Caledonia.

-With the largest human figure coming in at 171 feet (52 m) long, they are difficult to see from ground level and are best viewed from a helicopter.
-In fact, the figures are so difficult to see from ground level that it wasn’t until 1932, when a pilot happened to look down and notice them, that they were rediscovered by modern society, all of which leads to the question: if the intaglios can only be seen from the air, how did the the Mohave and Quechan Indians see them?
+With the largest human figure coming in at 171 feet (52 meters) long, they are difficult to see from ground level and are best viewed from a helicopter.
+In fact, the figures are so difficult to see from the ground that it wasn’t until 1932, when a pilot happened to look down and notice them, that they were rediscovered by modern society.
+Which begs the question: If the figures can only be viewed from the air, how did the the Mohave and Quechan Indians see them?